FormidableLabs/serverless-jetpack/README.md

 It is a best practice to use lockfiles (`yarn.lock` or `package-lock.json`) generally, and specifically important for the approach this plugin takes because it does **new** `yarn|npm` installs into a temporary directory.
 Without lockfiles you may be packaging/deploying something _different_ from what is in the root project.

-To this end, the plugin assumes that a lockfile is provided by default and you must explicitly set the TODO_LOCKFILE_OPTION option to `null` to avoid having a lockfile copied over.
+To this end, the plugin assumes that a lockfile is provided by default and you must explicitly set the option to `lockfile: null` to avoid having a lockfile copied over.
 When a lockfile is present then the strict (and fast!) `yarn install --frozen-lockfile  --production` and `npm ci --production` commands are used to guarantee the packaged `node_modules` matches the relevant project modules.
 And, the installs will **fail** (by design) if the lockfile is out of date.

 **Monorepos and lockfiles**

 Many projects use features like [yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) and/or [lerna](https://lerna.js.org/) to have a large root project that then has many separate serverless functions/packages in separate directories.
 In cases like these, the relevant lock file may not be in something like `packages/NAME/yarn.lock`, but instead at the project root like `yarn.lock`.

-In cases like these, simply set the lockfile option TODO_LOCKFILE_OPTION to relatively point to the appropriate lockfile (e.g., `../../yarn.lock`).
+In cases like these, simply set the `lockfile` option to relatively point to the appropriate lockfile (e.g., `lockfile: ../../yarn.lock`).

 **`npm install` vs `npm ci`**